 An abbreviation for "meal ready to eat."

-MultiCam: This popular form of camouflage is designed to conceal the wearer in various light conditions, environments, seasons and elevations.
-Often worn by members of the special forces and other elite operating personnel.
+This popular form of camouflage is designed to conceal the wearer in various light conditions, environments, seasons and elevations.
+MultiCam is worn by members of the special forces and other elite operating personnel.

 A new Multicam pattern yet to be released from Crye Precision.